Learn the simple easy steps to setup your Samsung T5 on your MacBook Pro, MacBook Air. Or M1 Mac.

 Format your Samsung T5 and set the file system to be encrypted.

-Then you’ll have encrypted and password protected your files on your Samsung T5 drive.
+Then you’ll have encrypted and password protected your files on your Samsung external storage.

 You can absolutely setup your Samsung T5 with Time Machine.

-To do that you’ll need to reformat your Samsung T5 to Mac OS Extended (Journaled) file system.
+To do that you’ll need to reformat your Samsung external SSD to the APFS (Apple File System).
+Or Mac OS Extended (Journaled) file system.

 Use the link and find out how.